Asahel Curtis: Career

-When the Curtis family moved to Washington state in 1888, Edward and Asahel were just teenagers.
+When the Curtis family moved to Washington Territory in 1888, Edward and Asahel were just teenagers.
 As their careers grew, their choice of subjects became increasingly different.
 Edward spent 33 years documenting the traditional life of the Native American Indians.
 Asahel photographed Washington's natural resources and related industries, as well as the early cities of Washington state, historic events, and its population.

 Asahel's brother, Edward Sheriff Curtis, supported the family by opening a photography studio in Seattle, and Asahel went to work for him in 1894.
 In 1897, the brothers agreed that Asahel should go to the Yukon and document the Klondike Gold Rush.
 Asahel remained there for two years, alternately taking pictures and working a small and largely unproductive claim.
 Asahel launched his photography career with that two year trip to Alaska and the Klondike.
 Charles Ainsworth, his mining partner, was among the many gold-seeking miners Asahel photographed between 1897 and 1899.

 After working together for a few years, Edward and Asahel parted ways forever after a bitter disagreement over the rights to Asahel's Yukon photos, which Edward had published under his own name.
 From then on, the brothers traveled separate paths.

 Edward concentrated on securing funding for the North American Indian project through lectures and photograph showings.
 Edward later became nationally recognized for his twenty-volume series of photographs of Native Americans.
 Asahel also enjoyed a successful career as a photographer, although he did not receive the acclaim that Edward did.
 He married Florence Carney in 1902.

 In 1911, Asahel established his own studio in Seattle and employed a team of developers and colorists, including his sister Eva.
 He was hired by a number of local companies, organizations, and wealthy individuals to take portraits and promotional photos.
 He became more widely known for his images of the Washington landscape that were published nationwide.

 The Asahel Curtis Photo Company Photographs in the collection of the University of Washington Libraries Digital Collection of 1,677 items provides one of the most valuable photographic records of Seattle, the state of Washington, Alaska, and the Klondike, covering a period from the 1850s until 1940.

 Curtis was a keen observer of people, places and events, Asahel documented the Washington timber, agriculture, fishing and mining industries.
 He photographed historic events such as presidential visits, the building of the dams on the Columbia River, and Seattle's ambitious Denny Regrade project.